-Consolidated - 2021 Lease make good \$'000
+Lease make good Consolidated \$'000

-Carrying amount at the start of the year 5
+Carrying amount at the start of the year 25

-Provision transitioned from non-current to current 17
+Provision utilised (5)

+Additional provisions recognised 4

-Carrying amount at the end of the year 22
+Carrying amount at the end of the year 24

 Accounting policy for provisions

 Provisions are recognised when the Group has a present (legal or constructive) obligation as a result of a past event, and it is probable the Group will be required to settle the obligation, and a reliable estimate can be made of the amount of the obligation.
 The amount recognised as a provision is the best estimate of the consideration required to settle the present obligation at the reporting date, taking into account the risks and uncertainties surrounding the obligation.
 If the time value of money is material, provisions are discounted using a current pre-tax rate specific to the liability.
 The increase in the provision resulting from the passage of time is recognised as a finance cost.